Why agents

 Ultra agent

-Interprets price, PPC, and inventory context, then moves or escalates inside controls.
+Interprets price, PPC, and inventory context, then moves or escalates inside your controls.

 Acts or asks